Gashapon: Contents

 Furthermore, due to the growing societal awareness of promoting the healthy development of youth, companies have voluntarily been enforcing self-regulation by introducing age restrictions to limit the purchase of products featuring weapons or unsuitable character figures to ages 15 and above.
 However, age verification mechanisms are yet to be implemented in vending machines, allowing children below the age to purchase such items, which has raised concerns similar to those of adult magazine vending machines.

 A sign in Tokyo encouraging people to use leftover coins for capsule toys.

 Since the 2000s, some capsule vending machines installed in tourist areas and specific regions have included limited-edition products (pins, straps, drawstring bags, coupons, etc.) as local goods.
 Japan Airlines (JAL) has previously offered limited edition capsule toys containing parts from retired aircraft.

 Due to the nature of this sales format, buyers cannot choose the specific item of their choice.
 Instead, they often exchange duplicates with others to collect a complete set.
 Because of this practice, these types of toys are sometimes referred to as trading toys or trading figures, similar to items like collectible food toys, where customers also cannot choose the contents.
+This process of gambling is essential to gashapon.
+Consumers aren't sure of the products they are getting, so they tend to spend more money trying to get the prize they originally were after.
+This is the core idea of gashapon.
+This is also part of the fun of the process – consumers are thrilled by potentially getting the item that they hoped for.